 Feature Phones (With Advanced Features)

 These devices are fully capable of performing the same functions as a smartphone, with some even sporting full touch screens.
-And if you ask the locals in Africa what they are using they would reply “a smartphone,” and they are not far off.

 In-app Advertising Market